 The types of research design employed for this Research was explanatory research design.
 This research design is used to explain the cause effect relationship of annual MSEs employee growth and access to (finance, government support, marketing & work premise) in Kotebe sub city.
-This research design was used to investigate the cumulative effect of (finance, government support, marketing & work premise) on annual MSEs employee growth in Kotebe sub city.
+This research design was used to investigate the cumulative effect of (finance, government support, marketing & work premise) on annual MSEs employee growth in Kotebe sub city (Bouazza et al., 2015; Endalkachew, 2016).

-3.2.
 Target Population

-The target population of the Research are 1911 employees in MSEs sector such as manufacturing, construction, trade, services and urban agriculture, as per the Kotebe sub city MSEs Office report of 2013 E.C.
+The target population of the Research is 1911 employees in MSEs sector such as manufacturing, construction, trade, services and urban agriculture, as per the Kotebe sub city MSEs Office report of 2013 E.C Table 1.